skeeto/elfeed/README.md

 or `"@3-days-ago"`.
 The database is date-oriented, so **filters that include an age restriction are significantly more efficient.**

+A component beginning with a `!` is treated as an "inverse" regular expression.
+This means that any entry matching this regular expression will be filtered out (the regular expression begins *after* the `!` character).
+You can read this as "entry not matching `foo`".

-All other components are treated as a regular expression.
+All other components are treated as a regular expression, which means only entries matching this will be shown.

 Here are some example filters.